chaomao/te_project/README.txt

    | Business Meals| 22 June 2011|101   |food       |te    |Personal Card|CNY - Yuan Renminbi|chaomao  |

    'username' as your cas user name
-   'password' as your cas password or you can use ras code if you use external network 'project_code' as your project code
+   'password' as your cas password or you can use RAS CODE if you use external network 'project_code' as your project code
    At last, you need to edit the data table under 'fill' step and I think you only need modify and clone.
    You should fill data exactly which displayed on the te page, such as "Business Meals" not "business meals"